 The John W. Hunt Memorial Scholarship

 The William Faulkner Society offers scholarships for graduate students or nontenured scholars to attend the annual Faulkner and Yoknapatawpha Conference in Oxford, Mississippi.
-All members of the William Faulkner Society are eligible to apply.

 About John W. Hunt